Generating new builds with gradle init

 Android#

-gradle init -Dorg.gradle.buildinit.specs=org.gradle.experimental.android-ecosystem-init:0.1.23
+gradle init -Dorg.gradle.buildinit.specs=org.gradle.experimental.android-ecosystem-init:0.1.33

+By default, this generates a project like gradle/declarative-samples-android-app which is based on the prototype plugins.
 You can also generate a single Android application build with an empty Activity or basic Activity.

 Java#

-gradle init -Dorg.gradle.buildinit.specs=org.gradle.experimental.jvm-ecosystem-init:0.1.23
+gradle init -Dorg.gradle.buildinit.specs=org.gradle.experimental.jvm-ecosystem-init:0.1.33

 This init sample asks no questions and generates a project using Java like gradle/declarative-samples-java-app.